Lambchopper/NewUCMUser/README.txt

 				The Agent Line cannot be a Shared Line, this is a restriction for CCX.
 This field is used to set which device will get  the agent line.
 For users with a need for mobility, this is typically defined on the Extension Mobility Profile so they can log in anyware.

-				If this isn't set or set properly, the script will assume the Agent line is configured on the physical phone.

 				The Phone template defined in the template for the device you are adding a second line to must have two lines.
 If it doesn't manually changing the Button template on the phone will add the new line.